-Our water system makes every effort to provide you with safe and pure drinking water.
+Our water operators make every effort to provide you with safe and pure drinking water.
 To improve the quality of the water delivered to you, it is treated with a low dosage of sodium hypochlorite (chlorine) as a preventative disinfectant to guard against microbial contaminants that might enter the distribution system through breaks or leaks.
 We also treat the water with low levels of potassium hydroxide.
 Potassium hydroxide raises the pH of the water to a level that is not corrosive to copper pipes or lead solder joints in household plumbing, thus reducing lead and copper concentrations in your home drinking water (see page 6 for copper and lead information).

-The quality of water in our system is constantly monitored by the GWD staff and by MassDEP to determine the effectiveness of existing water treatment and to determine if any additional treatment is required.
-In 2020, over 1,000 water samples were collected and analyzed at various points in our water supply system by our staff and by a Massachusetts Certified Laboratory.
+The quality of water in our system is constantly monitored by the GWD staff and by MassDEP to determine the effectiveness of existing water treatment systems and to determine if any additional treatment is required.
+In 2021, over 1,000 water samples were collected and analyzed at various points in our water supply system and well by our staff and by a Massachusetts Certified Laboratory.

 Water pumped from the Baddacook Pond Well has naturally occurring minerals (iron and manganese) removed through a greensand filtration process.
-Water pumped from the Whitney Pond Wells #1 and #2 are not filtered through this process, because of their lower concentrations of these minerals.
+Water pumped from the Whitney Pond Wells #1 and #2 is not filtered through this process at this time.
+A new state of the art treatment facility is planned at the Whitney Pond Wells in 2022.